 Some children react differently to growing up in such a dysfunctional household.
-Attempts to control their world by overachieving and overcompensating for the chaos is all too normal.
-These children may throw themselves into school work, however are denied satisfaction that one would expect with success.
-The children may be prone to people pleasing as a remedy for self-hatred, despite constant successes in school and activities.
+Attempts to control their world by overachieving and to overcompensate for the chaos are all too normal.
+These children may throw themselves into schoolwork.
+However, they are denied the satisfaction that one would expect with success.
+The children may be prone to people-pleasing as a remedy for self-hatred, despite constant successes in school and activities.

-At some fundamental level, some children feel responsible for a parent’s usage of addictive substances and, therefore, attempt to act a certain way to make the using stop.
-Children often blame themselves for the state of their families and experience guilt and shame that will be carried into adulthood in one form or another, if not properly treated.
-To escape the devastating chaos and lack of proper love and support, many children of people in active addiction will eventually turn to mood and mind altering substances themselves.
-To escape their reality, excess stress and feelings of helplessness and hopelessness, many children will start using alcohol and drugs to numb the pain.
+At some fundamental level, some children feel responsible for a parent’s usage of addictive substances and, therefore, attempt to act a certain way to make them using stop.
+Children often blame themselves for the state of their families and experience guilt and shame that will be carried into adulthood in one form or another if not properly treated.